lunar-rf/emu8910/README.md

 `AY8910` emulators naturally generate high frequency content which must be suppressed.
 This is achieved with a FIR low-pass filter using a procedurally generated `Blackman-Harris` window.

-The `FIR` response can be changed through modifications of the following constants:
+The `FIR` response can be changed through modification of the following constants:

 ```
 const FIR_CUTOFF = 2500; // Hz